kaimcbride/vimwiki/projects/bw-crit-group.md

 for a while.
 Incorporate changes suggested during a previous meeting and show your progress.
 Everyone will be motivated knowing that there is an upcoming meeting where your fellow B&W practitioners are there to urge you on.
 Join our B&W Appreciation Society and sign up for this class today.

+## Anja's Draft

+The Black-and-White Practitioners Feedback Group

+Calling all black-and-white photographers and lovers of the monochromatic photograph!
+Get group feedback on your work in this new class led by unabashed black-and-white enthusiast Kai McBride who will also give short presentations on topics designed to stimulate.
+This class gathers a group of your peers to meet every two weeks to present your work for feedback — group critique is not a competitive process but rather a method for articulation that leads to greater understanding and mutual discovery.
+We’ll discuss both technical aspects and conceptual ideas that could be improved.
+There are no assignments in this class — you’ll be self-directed, showing photographs you just made or work that you have been fine tuning for a while.
+You’ll be able to incorporate suggested changes and show your progress.
+See your black-and-white photographs with fresh eyes as we look at it together!